bminer/node-blade/README.md

 which renders as `<div class="task-details container"></div>`.

 Tag attributes?
 Yep, they work pretty much like Jade, too.
+Even string [interpolation] (#interpolation) works.
 Put attributes in parenthesis, separate attributes with a comma, space, newline, or whatever.

 `a(href="/homepage", onclick="return false;")` renders as: